Custom Lockout Tagout Placards Built for Your Equipment

 Single Point Identifiers

-Visual markers for individual isolation points within a system or process.
-Ensures technicians can identify each de-energization point without confusion, even on complex multi-source equipment.
+Visual markers for individual isolation points within a system.
+Technicians can identify each de-energization point without confusion, even on complex multi-source equipment.

 Robotics and Automation Access Placards

 Custom placards for automated interlock gated entry systems.
 Identifies authorized personnel, outlines steps required before entry, and specifies which tasks can be performed without full LOTO procedures.
-This is a commonly missed requirement for facilities with robotics cells.
+Commonly missed requirement for facilities with robotic cells.

-Frequently Overlooked: Many facilities with robotic and automated systems are unaware of the specific placard requirements for interlock gated entry.
-This is a growing area of OSHA enforcement as automation adoption increases.
+Frequently overlooked: Facilities with robotic and automated systems often miss the placard requirements for interlock gated entry.
+A growing area of OSHA enforcement as automation adoption increases.

 Custom Machine and Asset Tags

-Customized tags that provide clear identification for machines and assets, including manufacturer, machine number, rated capacity, and relevant tooling or maintenance information.
+Custom tags for clear machine and asset identification.
+Manufacturer, machine number, rated capacity, and relevant tooling or maintenance info.
 Supports both safety and operational efficiency.

 Material Specifications